mahatotarit/mahatotarit/README.md

 # 💫 About Me:
-I am Asad Javaid, with 7 years of experience in website designing and development using WordPress, Wix, Weebly, Squarespace, Webflow, Shopify, I focus on listening & understanding your needs and requirements and developing reliable and outstanding complete website solutions.
-I don't stop till the time you are fully happy!about <br>fun fact
+I am Tarit Mahato, with 2 years of experience in website designing and development using HTML , CSS , JAVASCRIPT, PHP , MySql <br> I focus on listening & understanding your needs and requirements and developing reliable and outstanding complete website solutions.
+I don't stop till the time you are fully happy

 ## 🌐 Socials: